Chhota Ghallughara: Aftermath

+The Chhota Ghallughara was the largest killing of Sikhs in their history up until that point.
+During the campaign, Harbhaj Rai (Lakhpat Rai's son) and Nahar Khan (Yahiya Khan's son) were killed, the faujdar Karam Baksh and several other commanders were also killed by the Sikhs.
 Lakhpat Rai went on to order Sikh places of worship destroyed and their scriptures burnt.
 He went so far as to decree that anyone uttering the word "Guru" be put to death and even saying the Punjabi word for sugar, "gur", which sounded like "Guru", could be cause for the death penalty.